akthammomani/Decision-Tree-Based-Binary-Classifiers/Tree_Based_Classifier_RR_Diner_Coffee/README.md

 - How many customers will buy Hidden Farm coffee?

   - **Model 5: Random Forests** has shown an increase of the potetial buyers by 3.2% from 183 to 189 potetial buyers and that put us exactly at 70.1 % which is more than indicated 70% of the interviewed customers who are likely to buy the Hidden Farm coffee.
+  - According to the above we can encourage ***RR Diner Coffee*** to strike the deal with the local Hidden Farm farmers.

 ## 8. Why Random Forests outerperform Gini Model2, even with much lower Accuracy?